joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 The average height by gender for people of any sport can be found by looking for rows where sport equals '*'.

-# CUBE And ROLLUP For Multi Level Aggregations
+# CUBE And ROLLUP For Multi-Level Aggregations

-This `UNION` approach above works, but is not very elegant.
+This `UNION` approach above works, but it is not very elegant.
 It suffers from the limitations that it requires a lot of extra code, does not generalize easily to performing aggregations over multiple dimensions, and is not well optimized by Pig.